javiermejiaman/hellogpt/README.md

 - AT) Enriches embeddings with contextual information.
 - FF) Neural network applied independently to each token embedding to produce a refined representation.
 - RD) Prevents gradient vanishing by letting it flow through the skip path.
 Drop out is also applied to disable activations and prevent overfitting.

-## Training
-The easiest way to train a model is through the console application `main.py`, but there are a few important points to keep in mind.

-### Checkpoints directory structure
-Let's review the checkpoints structure in more detail:

-- **artifacts/:** This folder stores the artifacts produced by the project.
-  - `checkpoints/` Stores store the model's state.
-    - `model_name`: Named according to the value provided in the configuration.
-      - `serial_1.pt`: The trainer ensures that no existing serial is overwritten.

-### Training a new model
-As seen in the checkpoints directory structure, the model is tied to the `model_name` defined in `src/config.py`.
-This serves as the main versioning mechanism when working with different datasets or testing a different model configuration.

-It is recommended to retrain the tokenizer when training on a different dataset.

-To do this, simply delete the folder `artifacts/tokenizer`.
-The console application will then prompt you to retrain the tokenizer.